learningtapestry/ocx2lms/docs/ocx_spec.md

   When the unit is part of a grouping of units, it can have a position.

+- `oer:forTopic`

+  References a topic, a thematic grouping, if the unit is attached to one.

 - `ocx:material`

   References matterials attached to the unit.

-- `forTopic`
+- `ocx:optionality`

-  References a topic, a thematic grouping, if the unit is attached to one.
+  Whether the unit is optional.

+  Special values: `optional`

 ### Lesson